 Point of Sale Inspection

 Inspections are required by the Village for any permit work being done.
 A 24-hour notice is requested prior to an inspection being scheduled through Village Hall.
 A list of inspections required is available upon request.
-Inspections are made Monday thru Friday except on Holidays.
+Inspections are scheduled on Tuesdays and Thursdays, except on Holidays.